Get in Touch

 • Installing the MySQL Server

-• File structure of the MySQL Server installation
+• Understanding the MySQL Server installation file structure

 • Starting and stopping the MySQL server